Photon correlation Fourier spectroscopy of a B center in hBN

 \subsubsection{1.
 PCFS contrast}

-PCFS is based on the measurement of the second-order correlation function $g^{(2)}(\tau, \delta)$ from the output ports of an interferometer of variable optical delay difference~$\delta$.
-The relative intensities in the two output ports A and B depend on the instantaneous emission wavelength and path length difference due to optical interference.
-In the case where there is constructive interference on port A -- and therefore destructive interference on port B --, the coincidence rate between photons that are shortly separated in time is reduced with respect to the average coincidence rate.
+PCFS is based on the measurement of the second-order correlation function $g^{(2)}( \delta,\tau)$ from the output ports of an interferometer of variable optical delay difference~$\delta$.
+Here, $\tau$ denotes the delay time between photon detection events by the two APDs.
+The relative intensities in the two output ports 1 and 2 depend on the instantaneous emission wavelength and path length difference due to optical interference.
+In the case where there is constructive interference on port 1 -- and therefore destructive interference on port 2 --, the coincidence rate between photons that are shortly separated in time is reduced with respect to the average coincidence rate.
 Upon spectral fluctuations, the emission wavelength is randomized and the coincidence rate regresses towards the mean -- all the more so when the spectral fluctuations have a large amplitude or when the optical delay $\delta$ is long.
 In other words, PCFS measures the persistence time of constructive interference, which translates into antibunching in the cross-correlation signal.
 The dependence of the degree of antibunching on the optical delay $\delta$ provides information about the magnitude of the spectral jumps occurring during $\tau$.